lussi-gubska/5ire-validator-node-systemd/README.md

 sudo ufw status | grep 30333
 ```

-## Forward WS port from your server to your PC in Linux OS.
+## Tunnel WS port from your server to your PC in Linux OS.
 Run this command on our PC, not on server!
 Dont forgot replace USER , IP to your values
 ```bash
 ssh -p 22 -o ExitOnForwardFailure=yes -o ServerAliveInterval=60 \
       -N -L 9944:localhost:9944 <USER>@<SERVER IP>